bradleyeckert/chad/doc/isa.md

 - 0: No coprocessor exists
 - 1: Hardware multiply and divide

-Extensions should copy RISC V conventions as much as possible to leverage existing hardware designs.
+The `coproc` coprocessor ports, excluding clock and reset, are:

+- `sel`, 11-bit operation and/or register select
+- `go`, trigger strobe ('1' when COP instruction)
+- `y`, coprocessor output
+- `a`, top of data stack
+- `b`, 2nd item on data stack

+The `C` simulation uses `coproc.h` and `coproc.c` to define the coprocessor function `chad_coproc`.
+The "busy" status will always read 0.

-### Hardware multiply and divide (TBD)
+### Hardware multiply and divide

 There are many ways to implement a multiplier: iterative, pipelined, or full.
 The software doesn't care.
 It just needs to test for completion.
 Once an operation is triggered, reading `COP` gives a 0 when the coprocessor is busy.
-Once finished, you can read result registers into `COP`.
+Once finished, you can read the result from `COP`.

-- 0xE800 = Read ID = 1
+- 0xE800 = Read status: 1 = busy, 0 = ready
+- 0xE801 = Read coprocessor boilerplate, 3 = have multiply and divide
-- 0xE801 = Read upper multiplication product
+- 0xE802 = Read upper multiplication product
-- 0xE802 = Read lower multiplication product
+- 0xE803 = Read lower multiplication product
-- 0xE803 = Read division quotient
+- 0xE804 = Read division quotient
-- 0xE804 = Read division remainder
+- 0xE805 = Read division remainder
-- 0xE808 = Trigger multiplication of T and N
+- 0xE808 = Trigger unsigned multiplication of T and N
 - 0xE809 = Trigger division of T:N by W

+On a MAX10, a 24-bit processor needed about 300 LEs to add iterative hardware multiply and divide.
+Since the FPGA's hard multipliers are not used, the coprocessor won't slow down the processor if it's in an ASIC.

 ### SDRAM (TBD)